Partitions

 Select a Partition

-salloc, srun, and sbatch support following command options to select a partition, which is typically used in conjunction with other options related to resource allocation:
+salloc, srun, and sbatch support the following command options to select a partition, which is typically used in conjunction with other options related to resource allocation:

 | Option | Description |